bitmakerlabs/dev_environment_setup/README.md

 5. `echo 'eval "$(rbenv init -)"' >> ~/.bashrc`
 6. Restart the terminal or run `source ~/.bashrc`

-To ensure that the installation worked properly
+To ensure that the installation worked properly type `rbenv` and make sure you don't get an error message in response.
-`type rbenv`
-If it worked => "rbenv is a function".

 ### Installing Some Essentials

-With rbenv installed we will use it to install Ruby for us.
+We're going to use rbenv to install Ruby for us.
 But first, there is more housekeeping to do.
 Certain flavours of Ubuntu ship with fewer developer essentials than others.
-In Appleland, a typical Mac requires that you install the command line tools via Xcode to graduate to the next level.
-There is a similar toolset in the Ubuntu-verse.
-You will likely need all of the following: the 'build essential' command line tools, the SQLite command line tools, and either the OpenSSL or ssl-dev libraries.
-Install as required.
+You will likely need to install the following packages:

 `sudo apt-get install libssl-dev`
 `sudo apt-get install libsqlite3-dev`
 `sudo apt-get install build-essential`

+If you aren't using Ubuntu you may want to search for equivalent packages for your version of Linux.

 ### Installing a New Ruby Version